MAKING PROGRAMS ACCESSIBLE

 Step 3.

-We here at the Disability Resource Center’s Captioned Media Office are happy to have you aligned with The University of Georgia’s commitment to providing equal access to information and communication technology to all, including those with disabilities, by ensuring that your video material is captioned.
+We here at the Accessibility and Testing Captioned Media Office are happy to have you aligned with The University of Georgia’s commitment to providing equal access to information and communication technology to all, including those with disabilities, by ensuring that your video material is captioned.
 Don’t hesitate to send us an email if you have any questions not addressed in this guide.